-Welsh pancakes, also known as Crempog or sometimes as Ffroes - are different to the traditional British 'crepe' normally eaten on Shrove Tuesday - Pancake Day,
+Welsh pancakes, also known as Crempog or sometimes as Ffroes - are different from the traditional British 'crepe' normally eaten on Shrove Tuesday - Pancake Day,

 The Crempog are thicker, slightly risen and cooked on a griddle.
-They are not unlike American pancakes and delicious any time of day but especially good at breakfast not only with butter and also a little jam (even if it not traditional).
+They are not unlike American pancakes and delicious any time of day but especially good at breakfast with butter and jam (even if it's not traditional).

 - 15 fl oz/450 ml buttermilk